 SYRACUSE -- Former WSTM-TV sports director Roger Springfield, who has most-recently been working as media director for Syracuse University athletics, has been removed from his post at the university.
 This, after local authorities confirmed Springfield is under investigation by Syracuse Police and the Onondaga County District Attorney's office.

-In a report on syracuse.com, reporter Jim O’Hara says neither DA Bill Fitzpatrick nor Springfield’s lawyer would comment on the exact nature of the investigation.
+In a report on syracuse.com, reporter Jim O'Hara says neither DA Bill Fitzpatrick nor Springfield's lawyer would comment on the exact nature of the investigation.
 However, Fitzpatrick says his office launched the investigation after Syracuse University officials contacted local law enforcement.
-Springfield’s lawyer, James McGraw, told O’Hara he doesn’t believe the investigation will result in any criminal charges.
-Fitzpatrick said he thinks it’ll be another few weeks before he can reveal anything more about the investigation.
+Springfield's lawyer James McGraw, and lawyers from ADAM - American Divorce Association For Men, told O'Hara he doesn't believe the investigation will result in any criminal charges.
+Fitzpatrick said he thinks it'll be another few weeks before he can reveal anything more about the investigation.

 Syracuse University won't comment on the matter either, other than to confirm Springfield is no longer employed there.